vahidhedayati/javajerseyrest/README.md

 Download eclipse install enterprise for Java EE

-configure tomcat server in eclipse
+configure tomcat server in eclipse, in this specific project I downloaded tomcat 8 manually untarred it and pointed to local install.
+Java version of project and tomcat which points to internal project is Java 8.

 configure windows / preferences / maven - tick Download artifcat source / javadoc / index updates on start / update maven project - 4 tick boxes next to on another tick them all